adiptamartulandi/learn-data-science-live/docs/01-intro-to-data-science/01-data-science-and-applications.md

 sidebar_position: 1
 ---

-# Data Science and its Applications
+# Data Science and its Applications to Business

 ![Data Science Image](https://raw.githubusercontent.com/adiptamartulandi/learn-data-science-live/main/assets/01-intro-ds.jpg)
 *Image by [Leif Christoph Gottwald](https://unsplash.com/@project2204)*

-## 1. Introduction
+## Introduction

 ### Definition of Data Science
 Data Science is an interdisciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from structured and unstructured data.
 It combines aspects of statistics, mathematics, computer science, and domain-specific knowledge to analyze and interpret complex data.